Homer A. Plessy

-Depending on the severity of an incident the Site Director has full autonomy to suspend or remove a student from the program, immediately.
+Depending on the severity of an incident the Community Leader has full autonomy to suspend or remove a student from the program, immediately.
 No fees will be refunded if a situation of this nature occurs.

 Personal Belongings/Attire – I will not send my child with any valuables or personal belongings.
 Cell phones will be taken at first sight and given back to the parent/guardian at pick-up.
 Cameras, toys, games, and any other electronic devices are strictly prohibited.
 I will send my child in appropriate attire: athletic shorts or pants, t-shirt and closed-toe athletic shoes with socks.
 I understand that my child will be sent home for the day if he/she is not dressed appropriately.
 Community Works is not responsible for any lost or stolen items.

-CW Medical / Medicine Policy – Parents are responsible for contacting Community Works and their Site Director directly with any updated health information for their child.
+CW Medical / Medicine Policy – Parents are responsible for contacting Community Works and their Community Leader directly with any updated health information for their child.

 Illness – I will not send my child to camp if he/she is ill or injured.
 Parents will be contacted immediately for any child who is at school with any of the following symptoms: fever, vomiting, diarrhea, uncontrolled asthma, ringworm, unspecified rashes, pinkeye, head lice, infectious disease, moderate trauma.
 Scrapes and minor bruises will be attended to at school and child will return to class.
 Children with the above symptoms must be picked up within a reasonable amount of time.

-Chronic Illness/Allergies- All students with chronic conditions such as: asthma, allergic reaction, diabetes, respiratory distress, seizure disorder, urinary frequency or incontinence must inform Community Works and the Site Director at the beginning of the program or beginning of diagnoses to discuss any health/emergency care plans which must accompany orders signed by the child’s physician for medication or treatment.
+Chronic Illness/Allergies- All students with chronic conditions such as: asthma, allergic reaction, diabetes, respiratory distress, seizure disorder, urinary frequency or incontinence must inform Community Works and the Community Leader at the beginning of the program or beginning of diagnoses to discuss any health/emergency care plans which must accompany orders signed by the child’s physician for medication or treatment.